openaps/AndroidAPSdocs/docs/EN/Getting-Started/Sample-Setup.md

 ## Description

 In this setup, the Samsung Galaxy S7 smartphone is used as control center of the loop.
-The slightly modified Dexcom App reads glucose values from the Dexcom G5 CGM.
-AndroidAPS is used to control the Dana R insulin pump from Korean manufacturer SOOIL via bluetooth.
+The slightly modified Dexcom App reads glucose values from the Dexcom G6 CGM.
+AndroidAPS is used to control the Dana RS insulin pump from Korean manufacturer SOOIL via bluetooth.
 Further devices are not required.

 As the Dexcom App only offers limited alarm options the open source app xDrip+ is used to define not only high and low alarms but also additional alarms according to individual requirements.